sindridan/virknidotcom/README.md

 # Project details:
 ### Statistics Demonstration for Git
 This website is dedicated to my obsession with infographics and statistics.
-It displays all my public repositories via the GitHub API.
+It displays all my public repositories using the GitHub API.

 ## TODO list
 Usually I'd use TargetProcess or something similar to maintain tasks needed to be done but I wan't to keep this project open to the public so others know my plans for the future